 Initial Program Work

 Before jumping into ongoing content initiatives, there are a few things to do, which will further set the foundation for content marketing success.
 Analyze the site structure and optimize pages (where necessary), as this will improve visibility for keyword phrases and conversion rates.

 Also look for ways to add conversion opportunities, as creating track-able lead opportunities and measuring performance on a regular basis will allow you to maximize the success of the program work.

 - 6 Ways to Measure B2B Content Marketing Performance

 - What To Do When Content Marketing Fails To Improve SEO Performance

 As the program rolls along, there are a number of content initiatives that should be put in motion.
 Here are a few things to consider:

-- Content Types: Publishing optimized blog posts is a nice place to start, as they can be used to drive brand awareness through promotional efforts in third party industry and social media sites, industry blogger outreach, fan-based forums and communities.
+- Content Types: Publishing optimized blog posts is a nice place to start, as they can be used to drive brand awareness through promotional efforts in third party industry and social media sites, industry blogger outreach, fan-based forums, and communities.
 However, videos, infographics, case studies, newsletters, white papers, and much more can be extremely beneficial pieces of marketing collateral as well.
 The types of content you create should match what your audience is looking for.
 As you think about the types of content, be sure to provide an explanation of each and tie it back to the benefits it will bring to the business.